 The park used to be open throughout the day and there were trails you could walk along as well.
 However this had to be stopped after one of the orangutans attacked a visitor after being provoked.
 Now visitors have to come at feeding times and stay in certain areas for the protection of both animals and guests.

 There are also several other places to see Orangutans in Borneo but Semmengoh has to be one of the easiest, most accessible and cheapest.
+Another great way to see them in Sabah is to take a Kinabatangan River Tour where you can also spot many other native animals.

 How much it will cost to see the Orangutans in Borneo and how to get there!